 - Design the table layout with the floor plan function.
 Use templates or start from scratch.
 Move or edit the floor plan at any time.
 Combine tables for large parties.

 - Choose a table to seat a party and then name the party and record the number of guests.
-Each table is color coded according to the section of the server.
+Each table is color-coded according to the server section it’s in.